HOUSTON INSURANCE BAD FAITH LAWYER

 Insurance issues can be confusing and frustrating, especially when you may be dealing with bad faith issues that require legal action.
 If you’re unsure how to move forward or if you feel like your insurance company acted in bad faith, give us a call.

 With nearly 30 years of experience litigating on behalf of clients who battle insurance companies, our Houston attorneys will not hesitate to file an insurance bad faith lawsuit, if necessary, in pursuit of the claim that you deserve.
 There is no need to be cheated out of a just claim because of deceptive tricks of the insurance trade.
 Our specialized experience and expertise will start working for you as soon as possible at no charge.
-For a free consultation, call us at 713-622-7271 or 800-622-7271 toll free or complete our confidential online form for a free case evaluation.
+For a free consultation, call us at 713-622-7271 or complete our confidential online form for a free case evaluation.

 There is a never a fee unless we recover on your behalf.